 Types & values

 Langoost has a small set of value types.
-Type annotations are optional and serve as documentation and editor hints while the static checker matures; values themselves are strongly typed at runtime.
+Type annotations are optional, and values are strongly typed at runtime.
+A lightweight static checker also runs at compile time — see Static type checking below.

 Value types